Treaty of Waitangi

 The eBook An illustrated history of the Treaty of Waitangi by Claudia Orange is an excellent place to read about how the Treaty came about.

-Scroll down the page to the story about The Treaty of Waitangi.
+Look down the page to the story about the Treaty of Waitangi.

-Make sure to explore the Online resources at the end of the page that link up to useful websites that explain more about the Treaty.
+Make sure to explore the Online resources at the end of the page that have links to useful websites that explain more about the Treaty.

 NZ On Screen is an online showcase of New Zealand television, film and music videos, and is especially useful for NZ history.